 The more secure your car is, the less likely it is to be stolen, so having an immobiliser can cut the cost of your car insurance.

 If your car doesn’t have an immobiliser or you’re thinking of buying one, we recommend buying an approved Thatcham security device as these are the preferred choice for many insurers and are likely to result in the biggest premium savings.

 If you want to find other ways to lower the cost of car cover, then read our guide on how to save money on your premium.
-Remember that when you search with us, you can be confident about getting the most for your money with our Cheapest Price Guarantee*.

 Who is mustard?

 We are experts in insurance comparison, dedicated to helping you compare quotes online quickly and easily.

 We search quotes from some of the UK’s leading insurance providers to help you find the right policy for you at a price to suit your budget.

 Don’t just take our word for it, take a look at some of our car insurance comparison reviews.